carlos-alberto-silva/ICESat2VegR/README.md

 - There are some issues regarding some Python packages not being compatible with the Python version.
 The above configure function will also try to update python version in that case.
-- The configure function will warn you about the need to restart R
+- The configure function may warn you about the need to restart R after installing some packages, restart if needed.

 ## Introduction